You-Gao/Blog/game-reviews/a-short-hike.md

 **Complexity in Simplicity:** The mechanics are simple, yet mastering them provides a sense of challenge and fulfillment.
 The gliding mechanic, in particular, offers depth, encouraging players to learn and refine their control.

-**What's Not There:** An interesting analysis to look at there is certain game mechanics that were intentionally not added to the game: fall damage and map completion (mainly), but also other mechanics that the designer could have added.

 <!-- Add a container around your video divs -->
 <div class="video-grid">
   <div>